 - if you have any information regarding this work and rights to it, or

 - if you wish to contact the rights holder for this work.
 We will assist where we can.

 x 166mm (Length)

 |Credit line||Gift of Leslie and Shirley Megget, on behalf of Joyce Megget, 2010|

-Described as a revolution, 'the Pill' changed attitudes towards contraception in society.
-The Pill combined oestrogen and progestogen, taken by mouth to inhibit fertility.
-Combined oral contraceptives were first approved for use in the United States in 1960, and became the most popular type of birth control, being about 98% effective.
-The first contraceptive pill was available in New Zealand in 1961, by which time people were desperate for reliable birth control.
+The pill was introduced in New Zealand in 1961.
+Described as a revolution, 'the Pill' changed attitudes towards contraception in society and transformed women's lives.
 New Zealand women were quick to take it, and became some of the highest users in the world.
 By the mid-1960s, the birth rate for married women began to decline.
-By the mid 1970s, half of all women of reproductive age were on the Pill.
+By 1974, half of all women of reproductive age were on the pill.